Low Level Parent Phase Reconstruction edit page

 Merge alpha grains to beta grains

 After the first two steps we have quite some alpha grains have not yet transformed into beta grains.
-In order to merge those left over alpha grains we check whether their misorientation with one of the neighbouring beta grains coincides with the parent to grain orientation relationship and if yes merge them evantually with the already reconstructed beta grains.
+In order to merge those left over alpha grains we check whether their misorientation with one of the neighboring beta grains coincides with the parent to grain orientation relationship and if yes merge them eventually with the already reconstructed beta grains.

-First extract a list of all neighbouring alpha - beta grains
+First extract a list of all neighboring alpha - beta grains

 grainPairs = neighbors(parentGrains(alphaName), parentGrains(betaName));